adityatripathi05/Universal-Authentication-Platform/ProjectOverview.md

 **Universal Authentication Platform (UAP)**

 ### Executive Summary
-The Universal Authentication Platform (UAP) is a lightweight, plug-and-play authentication microservice designed to eliminate the need for organizations to develop authentication code from scratch.
-UAP seamlessly integrates into existing application stacks as a dedicated authentication service, requiring only configuration of authentication requirements.
-Organizations provide their database credentials or APIs for accessing user and role data, specify their authentication preferences, and UAP handles all authentication logic while leaving user management and business logic entirely to the host application.
+The Universal Authentication Platform (UAP) is a lightweight, API-driven authentication microservice designed to eliminate the need for organizations to develop authentication code from scratch.
+UAP integrates into existing application stacks as a dedicated authentication service, requiring only that the host application expose a secure API for credential validation.
+UAP orchestrates the entire authentication process—including security middleware, MFA, and session management—while the host application retains full control over its user data and business logic.

 ---